koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 separators (`---`).
 :::

-This ValueFunction will be used as the `configStep` in our Workflow.
-This is a special step that receives the trigger resource, or _parent_, as an input.
-This is why our `get-metadata` Function references `=inputs.parent`.
-This Koreo Expression is referencing the resource that will trigger our Workflow, in this case a Deployment.
-Our Function simply returns the `name` and `namespace` from the parent resource's metadata.
+This ValueFunction will be used as the first step in our Workflow.
+It uses a Koreo Expression, `=inputs.name`, to reference the resource name which is passed in as an input to the Function.
+Our Function simply returns a `labels` object with the `hello` label set.

 ValueFunctions are _pure_ functions, meaning they are side-effect free.
 They provide a way to validate data and build or reshape data structures to be